 infrastructure: The collection of human-built improvements such as roads, trails, airfields, facilities, and dams that serve the mission of the national forest.

-inherent capability of the plan area: The ecological capacity or ecological potential of an area characterized by the interrelationship of its physical elements, its climatic regime, and natural disturbances (36 Code of Federal Regulations 219.19).
+inherent capability of the plan area: The ecological capacity or ecological potential of an area characterized by the interrelationship of its physical elements, its climatic regime, and natural disturbances (36 CFR 219.19).